mlb-rs/mlbt/README.md

 the `left`/`right` arrow keys, and press `Enter`.
 This will display the schedule for that day.
 To view games for the current day, input `today`.

-To switch the team displayed in the box score:

-- `h`: home team
-- `a`: away team

 ### Gameday

 Press `2` to activate this tab.